applikef/applifun/README.md

 # applifun
-The objective of this project is to provide learning activities for medium-low spectrum autistic children.
+This project provides web application of learning activities for children that are on medium-low position of the autistic spectrum.
 Children with other disabilities might benefit from it as well.

 Working with such autistic children we identified a gap of software, where educational software normally requires skills that these children should acquire.
 The activities provided by this project are aimed at helping these children to acquire these skills.